 Can I see what the photos look like as you're taking them?

 Yes!
 If you want, I will show you some of them on my camera as we go.
 I like to do that so I can give pointers about posture and expression, so people know what they look like and make sure their hair is how they want it, etc.

 What should I bring?

 Several different tops/shirts, depending on how many looks you want.
 It's fine if you'd like some photos with different pants or skirts although I focus mostly on waist-up and chest-up photos.

-Women: bring whatever makeup and hair products you would use to prepare yourself for an audition, especially lip balm to avoid dry lips.
+Bring whatever makeup and hair products you would use to prepare yourself for an audition, especially lip balm to avoid dry lips.
 You want to look polished and professional but not overly glamorous.
 I've heard it said that "you want to look like you on your best day."

 I recommend using a makeup artist if you're not used to doing your makeup all the time for auditions.
 Right now I can recommend Michelle Jack, who I have worked with and is not only talented, but relaxed, nice, and a cool all-around gal.
 If you’re interested, I can see when Michelle is available and we can work out the schedule from there.

 What kind of clothing is best?

 Bring what you like and feel good in.
 Colors that tend to look good on everyone are blues, greens, grays.
 Muted and jewel tones work well for just about everyone.
 Bright colors can work too – what matters is that you like it and feel good in it!
 Black is a nice dramatic option.
 Prints are fine.
 Take a look at the headshots on my site for ideas.
 If you look great in it and feel great in it, bring it!
 We can always decide once you try it on.